Welcome to today's edition of the Rush 24-7 podcast.

 Most people are not capable of personal responsibility when liberals look at them.

-It's secondary because the big thing here is now to find scapegoats and to make broader arguments.
+So the whole concept of personal responsibility, throw it out the window, it's secondary because the big thing here is now to find scapegoats and to make broader arguments.

-The British press, some UK newspaper blaming Charlton Heston, who is sitting in his home with Alzheimer's disease.
+The British press, some UK newspaper, blaming Charlton Heston, who is sitting in his home with Alzheimer's disease.

 You've got Democrats blaming George W. Bush today.

-So personal responsibility.
+So personal responsibility, that's secondary.

-We got to find some scapegoats.
+We've got to find some scapegoats.

 We've got to make broader arguments.

-We got to advance our political agenda.
+We've got to advance our political agenda.

 When it comes to George Bush, why he is personally responsible for whatever tragedy occurs in our country or in Iraq.